cloudera/CAI_STUDIO_AGENT/studio-data/tool_templates/read_shared_pdf/README.md

 - Works best with text-based PDFs (not scanned documents)
 - Formatting detection is heuristic-based and may not be perfect for all document types
 - Complex layouts, tables, and graphics are converted to simple text format
-- Requires PyMuPDF library to be installed
+- Requires pdfplumber library to be installed